learnlatex/learnlatex.github.io/en/lesson-14.md

 correct output.

 This approach is still in use in modern LaTeX when using the `pdflatex` engine.
-By default all files are assumed to be Unicode-encoded unless otherwise specified.
+By default all files are assumed to be Unicode (UTF-8 encoded) unless otherwise specified.
 Although this engine is limited to 8-bit fonts, most European languages can be supported.